Skip to main content

 • Mr Lasha Tughushi, Co-Chair of the Steering Committee of the Eastern Partnership Civil Society Forum

-19.15 – 19.30 Keynote speeches
+19.15 – 19.30 Keynote speech

 • Mr Anton Antonenko, Vice President and Co-Founder, DiXi Group